 Failing to Communicate the Status of Your Claim

 Even if some delays are necessary in an insurance claim, failing to communicate is not.
 Your insurance company is required to keep you informed about the status of your claim and to respond to you in a timely manner.
-Consistently failing to communicate with a policyholder is another potential sign of a bad faith claim.
+Consistently failing to communicate with a policyholder is another potential sign your insurer may be acting in bad faith.

 Deliberately Misusing Policy Language